The world’s second-largest air force stretches wing to wing across four square miles of Arizona desert.

 Back at the Pima Air & Space Museum, the largest private air museum in the U.S., some 300 aircraft are spread over 80 acres.
 This museum, combined with the AMARG tour, is as good as it gets for aviation history buffs.

 Roy Stevenson is a freelance writer based in Seattle, Wash., who specializes in military and aviation history.
-Further reading: AMARG: America’s Military Aircraft Boneyard, by Nicholas Veronico and Ron Strong (reviewed on P. 58).
+Further reading: AMARG: America’s Military Aircraft Boneyard, by Nicholas Veronico and Ron Strong.
 For tour information, see pimaair.org.